East quad on the Coe College campus

 Loan Periods

-Students are charged tuition, fees, room and meals by term (fall and spring).
+Students are charged tuition, fees, housing, and meals by term (fall and spring).
 We strongly encourage you to request a fall/spring loan if your student plans to attend both terms.
 Funds for a spring term are not disbursed until the fees are due in early January so interest does not accrue on funds that have not been disbursed.

 Interest Rates and Loan Fees